Evaluation#

 Setup Evaluation Environment#

-Note: Evaluation requires updates to certain Python libraries, so avoid using the training container or virtual environment for this task.
+Note: Evaluation requires updates to certain Python libraries like vLLM, so avoid using the training container or virtual environment for this task.

 From the repository directory, create a new conda environment: